 Doug may never learn all the house’s secrets, but the reader does, as the narrative zips back in time from 1999 to 1955 and 1929.
 We see the autumn right after the colony’s demise, when its newlywed owners are more at the mercy of the place’s lingering staff than they could imagine; and we see it as a bustling artists’ community fighting for survival in the last, heady days of the 1920s.

 Through it all, the residents of Laurelfield are both plagued and blessed by the strange legacy of Laurelfield’s original owners: extraordinary luck, whether good or bad.

-Starred Review for The Hundred-Year House in Publishers Weekly More Praise for The Hundred-Year House →
+“My Book, the Movie” for THYH More Praise for The Hundred-Year House →

 The actual film world is brutal and unpredictable.
 But the imaginary film world is a marvelous place where I get to bring Grace Kelly back to life.
 You can read about my vision for THYH as a movie here – and, in a related project, you can judge for yourself whether the book passes the Page 69 Test.